AkshayRaul/DevOps-Pipeline/README.md

 ##### Main.yml does the following tasks using the following roles :-
  - Installs MySQL and MongoDB servers (instslls_dbs)
  - Installs Jenkins, creates a user, and installs Jenkins plugins (install_jenkins)
- - Creates Jenkins pipelines for ITrust and Checkbox and builds both repos (jenkins_build)
+ - Creates Jenkins pipelines for iTrust and Checkbox and builds both repos (jenkins_build)

  ##### Report:
+Triggering the builds for both iTrust and Checkbox.io required two kind of git hooks for each repository.
+Both repositories needed a post-commit hook in order to build in Jenkins.
+The only challenge in doing this was that the crumb user needed to be retrieved in Jenkins as a header for the build script to execute properly.
+Both repositories also needed post-receive hooks so that when a build has been pushed, the contents of the repository would be pushed into their respective `www` bare repository.

  ##### ScreenCast: